 Don’t modify 3-2-1 backup

 *An exception to this rule: very poor or no internet connection at all.
-In this rare case, use a portable drive to back up your data then take that drive offsite and back it up to a cloud service.
-The portable drive is acting like a transport drive.
-If something happens to it during transporting, you still have the copy on your cloud service and on the two drives at your studio.
+In this rare case, use a portable drive to back up your data then take that drive off-site and back it up to a cloud service.
+The portable drive is acting as a transport drive.
+If something happens to it during transporting, you still have the copy on your cloud service and on the two drives at your studio.”

 If three copies are good four or more is even better, right?

-Me: “If three copies of my data is good, then having four or five copies scattered across multiple drives is even better right?”
+Me: “If three copies of my data are good, then having four or five copies scattered across multiple drives is even better right?”